The Bankrate promise

 Home insurance coverage options in Brooklyn

-- Scheduled personal property: Brooklyn has a higher-than-average incidence of property crime, with 1 in 65 residents the victim of one.
-Scheduled personal property insures higher-value items such as jewelry, electronics and artwork — items that are typically stolen first — for their full value.
-Otherwise, your standard home insurance policy may cap losses for less than the items are worth.
+- Scheduled personal property: Scheduled personal property insures higher-value items such as jewelry, electronics and artwork.
+Without this endorsement, your standard home insurance policy may cap losses for less than the items are worth.

-- Flood insurance: Homeowners may be surprised to find out that damage from flooding is typically not covered with a standard home insurance policy.
-For Brooklyn homeowners, this is important to understand because flooding is becoming more common in the area.
-Flood insurance typically can be purchased from a private company or through a government program.
+- Flood insurance: Homeowners may be surprised to find out that water damage from flooding is typically not covered with a standard home insurance policy.
+For Brooklyn homeowners, this may be important to understand because flooding is becoming more common in the area.
+Flood insurance typically can be purchased from a private company or through the National Flood Insurance Program (NFIP), a government program.

 Home insurance discounts in Brooklyn

-The cost of home insurance in New York is not the most affordable compared to the rest of the country — and Brooklyn is no exception.
+The average cost of home insurance in New York City is higher than the national average — and Brooklyn is no exception.
 You may be able to save considerably by comparing and choosing a carrier with lower rates, but the savings do not necessarily end there.
 Most home insurance companies provide discounts to encourage you to pay your bills on time, secure your home or take steps to reduce the risk of claims.
-Look for the following discounts that could apply to you:
+You could look for the following common discounts that might apply to you:

-- Protective devices: A home security system, carbon monoxide and smoke detectors, deadbolt locks and water sensors are considered protective devices.
-Fitting your home with one or several could earn you a discount on home insurance.
+- Protective devices: A home security system, carbon monoxide and smoke detectors, deadbolt locks and water sensors may be considered protective devices.
+Fitting your home with one or several might earn you a discount on home insurance.

-- Early signup: Insurance companies do not like to see lapses in coverage.
-Signing up for automatic renewal or getting a quote and buying coverage in advance could get you a reduction in price.
+- Early signup: Signing up for automatic renewal or getting a quote and buying coverage in advance may reduce your home insurance premium.

-- Bundling: Buying vehicle, home and other types of insurance with one company is considered bundling or multi-line coverage.
-You could earn a significant discount for all insurance products by bundling more than one insurance type with a carrier.
+- Bundling: Buying vehicle, home and other types of insurance with one company may earn you a significant discount on one or both policies.

 To get cheap homeowners insurance in Brooklyn, you may be able to qualify for more than one discount at a time.
-For some homeowners, the biggest discount may be achieved in securing your home to receive a protective-devices discount.
-Bundling insurance coverages for your vehicle, home and property is another way to get significant savings.
+For some homeowners, the biggest discount may be achieved by remaining claims-free.
+Bundling insurance coverage for your vehicle and home may be another way to get significant savings.

 Frequently asked questions

 The best insurance company for you may be different for your Brooklyn neighbor; it all depends on your needs, home value and other factors unique to your situation.
-Based on pricing and customer satisfaction, we found the best home insurance companies in Brooklyn to be State Farm, USAA, Nationwide, Travelers and Allstate.
+Based on pricing and customer satisfaction, we found the best cheap home insurance companies in Brooklyn to include NYCM, State Farm and Nationwide.

-Average home insurance rates in Brooklyn, New York are $1,598 per year for $250,000 in dwelling coverage.
+Average home insurance rates in Brooklyn, New York are $1,656 per year for $250,000 in dwelling coverage.
 However, you could potentially find rates better than the average by shopping around to compare quotes and by taking advantage of carrier-based discounts.
-If your home value is higher than the amount provided in our annual rate comparison, these savings strategies could still benefit you.
+If your home value is higher than the amount provided in our annual rate comparison, these savings strategies might still benefit you.

 - Coverage A, Dwelling: $250,000